AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 >[!TIP]
 >
->You can use the workspace's search capabilities to help find the schema easier.
+>Use the search capabilities to filter or find a class based on its name.
 See the guide on [exploring XDM resources](../explore.md) for more information.

 ## Create a new class {#create}